Jason2Brownlee/AlgorithmAfternoon/content/_index.md

 Hi I'm **Jason Brownlee** and I'm an **algorithm geek** like you.
 [Learn more](/about/).

-Algorithms are listed in the table of contents (left) and organized in a rough grouping by type.
+Algorithms are listed in the table of contents (left) and are roughly grouped by type.

-I chose mostly stochastic optimization algorithms drawn from across subfields of computer science, such as: [computational intelligence](/glossary/#computational-intelligence) and [metaheuristics](/glossary/#metaheuristics).
+I included mostly stochastic optimization algorithms drawn from across subfields of computer science, such as: [computational intelligence](/glossary/#computational-intelligence) and [metaheuristics](/glossary/#metaheuristics).
 You could call them machine learning (ML) or artificial intelligence (AI) algorithms if you like.

 ## Code